NeuronaBens/Prueba-Tecnica-EY-NET-Dev/CloudDeployment.md

    - Establish an environment within Elastic Beanstalk to host the API.

 3. **Deploy the API:**
-   - Use simple commands to package and deploy the API to Elastic Beanstalk.
+   - Use commands to package and deploy the API to Elastic Beanstalk.

 4. **Access the API:**
    - Once deployed, you can use the provided Elastic Beanstalk URL to access the API.